zhangbsn-gt/developer.gov.sg/collections/_posts/2021-06-15-CStack-signup.md

   - resilience
 ---

 [Container Stack (CStack)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/runtime/container-stack) is a cloud-based container hosting platform.
 It is also one of the Runtime components within the Base Layer of the Singapore Government Tech Stack (SGTS).
-The CStack platform launched Minimum Viable Product (MVP)* in May 2021 and can now be used to build and deploy containerised applications, from a development environment to a running production setup.
+The CStack platform launched its Minimum Viable Product (MVP)* in May 2021 and can now be used to build and deploy containerised applications, from a development environment to a running production setup.

 ![CStack benefits](/assets/img/CStack-3benefits.png)